swiftlang/swift-evolution/proposals/0216-dynamic-callable.md

 This could allow typesafe n-ary smart function pointer types.

 We feel that the approach outlined in this proposal supports this direction.
-When and if a motivating use case for the above feature comes up, we can simply add a new form to represent it, and enhance the type checker to prefer that according to the "most specific match" rule.
-If this is a likely direction, then it might be better to name the attribute `@callable` instead of `@dynamicCallable` in anticipation of that future growth.
+When/if a motivating use case for general callable behavior comes up, we can simply add a new form to represent it and enhance the type checker to prefer that during ambiguity resolution.
+If this is a likely direction, then it may be better to name the attribute `@callable` instead of `@dynamicCallable` in anticipation of that future growth.

+We believe that general callable behavior and `@dynamicCallable` are orthogonal features and should be evaluated separately.

 ## Alternatives considered